jlink/shrinking-challenge/README.md

 ## Challenges

-The current challenges were stolen from
+Some challenges were stolen from
 [this repository](https://github.com/mc-imperial/hypothesis-ecoop-2020-artifact/tree/master/smartcheck-benchmarks),
 which contains the code and data relevant to
 [this paper](https://drmaciver.github.io/papers/reduction-via-generation-preview.pdf).